srcbookdev/srcbook/srcbook/README.md

 JavaScript and TypeSript notebooks.

-This application runs notebooks using the node runtime, all locally on your machine.
+This application allows you to create, run and share srcbooks.
+Srcbooks are JavaScript or TypeScript notebooks that use the node runtime, run locally on your machine, and can be exported to `.srcmd` files, which is valid markdown.

 ## Run

 ### With npx

 ```
-npx scratch-srcbook
+npx srcbook
 ```

 ### With pnpm